smc77/DeepRL/README.md

-# DeepRL
+# AI and DeepRL

-This repository provides source code, links and other learning materials related to Deep Reinforcement Learning.
+This repository provides source code, links and other learning materials related to Artificial Intelligence, especially focused on Deep Reinforcement Learning.

 ## Texts